An animation about a Cube Dude at the pool.

-I learned a lot by making this movie.
-And I tried to keep it simple.
 But I am glad I have reached the finish line.

 Telling a short story in a logical order is difficult.

-Even if you have some sort of script in mind.
+To keep render times low, I decided to keep low poly's for all objects.
+After all, A high poly model can easily be added later on.
 That said, I've created 30 Blender animation scenes.
 So changing all those files with higher definition of poly models, will be a lot of work.
 Each scene varies in number of frames, ranging from 40 to 190 frames.
+The total movie is about 2700 frames.

-I tried to follow the "12 Animation principles", but I quickly recognized that sometimes I used it too strong.
+Most of the scenes start where the previous scene ended.
+I changed only the camera position.I tried to follow the "12 Animation principles", but I quickly recognized that sometimes I used it too strong.
 I needed more subtle movements or gestures. leading to more render nights.
 And I did this a lot.
 Viewing, analysing the animation and render it again.

 I must say Blender (2.79) is stable and robust.
 But I discovered also three blender bugs, which caused delay in my project.